yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

    breakdown".
 It is thus recommended to use a large enough value as argument for the :doc:`thermo command <thermo>` and to select plotting only the "Raw" data in the *Charts Window* during such simulations.
-It is alway possible to switch between the different display styles for charts during the simulation or after the simulation has finished.
+It is always possible to switch between the different display styles for charts during the simulation or after the simulation has finished.